epstewar/AESOPS-R33/README.md

       17. Close time period [176-179] and Rx type [181-190] macros

       FILE6.sas
-      Goal: Calculate counts for each Table 1 and Table S2 characteristic, appends, formats, and outputs to RTF file
+      Goal: Calculates counts for each Table 1 and Table S2 characteristic, appends, formats, and outputs to RTF file
       1. Directories for libname and ods excel [6-8]
       2. Proc formats for Table 1 and Table S2 [10-110]
       3. Proc import imports clinician characteristics [112-124]